Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

+\begin{theorem}[Oum and Seymour \cite{oum2006acw}] For any given $k$, there is an algorithm as follows.
+It takes as input a finite set $S$ and $\kappa$ a polynomial time computable connectivity function such that $\kappa(\{v\}) \leq 1$.
+The algorithm concludes in polynomial-time either that $bw(S,\kappa) > k$ or outputs a branch decomposition of $(S,\kappa)$ of width at most $3k+1$. \end{theorem}

-Let $M$ be a finite matroid with ground set $S$, $r$ its rank function and $B$ a set of elements.
-We define the connectivity function by $\kappa(B) = r(B) + r(S \setminus B) - r(S)$. $\kappa$ is symmetric by construction and submodular because the rank function is submodular too.
+We now define a connectivity function adapted to the matroid case.
+Let $M$ be a finite matroid with ground set $S$ and let $B$ be a set of elements of $M$.
+We define the connectivity function by $\kappa(B) = \rank(B) + \rank(S \setminus B) - \rank(S)$.
+The function $\kappa$ is symmetric by construction and submodular because the rank function is submodular.

-In this paper, we study the branch-width of representable matroids only.
-In this case, the following holds : $\kappa(B) = \dim (<B> \cap <S \setminus B>)$ where $ <B>$ is the subspace generated by the elements of $B$.
+In this article, we restrict our study of branch-width to representable matroids.
+It means that $M$ is given as a matrix $A$ over a field $\mathbb{F}$.
+In this case, the rank relative to matroids is equal to the rank in the sense of linear algebra.
+Moreover, the rank of a family of column vectors $B$ is the dimension of the vector subspace it generates, denoted by $<B>$.